 A likely third wave?

-So far, many experts agree to say the second coronavirus wave will be harder than the first one.
+Several weeks ago, many experts agree to say the second coronavirus wave will be harder than the first one.
 The Scientific Committee also says France will experience many months “in an extremely situation”.
+This third wave is feared by scientists.
+They say it could occur from January, or later, depending on the evolution of the epidemic.

 They also predict this second wave will not be the last.
 “We can see several successive waves during winter/spring 2021, depending on different elements: climate state, operational level and effectiveness of the testing/tracking/isolating (positive cases) strategy” the document reads.
 Consequences?
-The government will have to face “the managing of successive resurging waves” of the coronavirus epidemic, “until the first vaccines and/or cures arrive” that is to say to the second quarter of 2021.
+The government will have to face “the managing of successive resurging waves” of the coronavirus epidemic, “until the first vaccines and/or cures arrive” and they are about to.

 But then how to manage these likely successive episodes of the epidemic?
 Several possibilities, once again brought forward by the Scientific Committee saying: “We can consider a on/off style strategy” with periods of restrictions and slackening.
 But as experts say, are French ready to accept such a strategy?